 How do you like your broccoli?
 Steamed?
 Broiled with a fine topping of cheese?
 Or directly into your hair?
 One of TRUU by Nature's favourite carrier oils, broccoli seed oil is one of the most beautiful natural alternatives to silicone in hair.
 The oil is light, non-greasy, and easily absorbed by both skin and hair.
 Yum!

 Broccoli seed oil is made up of about 50% omega-9 erucic acid, a very-long unsaturated fatty acid chain that moisturizes effectively.
 This long chain helps protect against UV damage and tames your frizzy hair without leaving an oily feel.
-For these reasons alone, we like to use it in our TRUU shampoo bars and our TRUU hair oil serums, so your hair is not just shiny and frizz-tamed, but protected as well!
+For these reasons alone, we like to use it in our OBLOOM Nourishing Greens shampoo bar and we love it in hair oil serums, too, so your hair is not just shiny and frizz-tamed, but protected as well!

 Oils like broccoli seed oil are considered protective oils, meaning they don't necessarily penetrate into the hair strand, but they coat it with a silk-like feeling.
 It's a slick and viscous oil that is also often added to skin and body care to add sheen and luster.